leeluolee/stateman/docs/API.md

 ## StateMan's builtin Event

-1. start: when stateman is start
-2. stop: when stateman is stop
 2. begin: when a navigating is perform
 3. end: when a navigating is over
 4. history:change: when a change envet is emitted by history